McCaffrey Family Roots

 Very Early McCaffrey Records in Loudoun County, Virginia

-or so years since we discovered the first significant McCaffrey records in
+In the twenty or so years since we discovered the first significant McCaffrey

-Loudoun County, Virginia, we have discovered a few more records and have become
+records in Loudoun County, Virginia, we have discovered a few more records and

-more proficient at the interpretation of these records.
-The following overview
+have become more proficient at the interpretation of these records.
+The

-of the Loudoun County, Virginia McCaffreys is based on new evidence and a
+following overview of the Loudoun County, Virginia McCaffreys is based on new

-reevaluation of the combined new and old evidence.
-Most importantly, we have
+evidence and a reevaluation of the combined new and older evidence.
+The sources

-concluded that there is enough evidence to conclude that Hugh McCaffrey was the
+importantly, we have concluded that there is enough evidence to prove that Hugh

-Since the early Loudoun McCaffreys were not freeholders (landowners), we assume that they arrived in America as indentured servants or were "transported" because of some civil/political/religious offense in Ireland.
-For instance, in 1738 and 1740, Knogh. and Owen McCaffrey were convicted of being "vagabonds" (homeless) and transported from Ireland.
+Since the early Berks and Loudoun McCaffreys were not freeholders (landowners), we assume that they may have arrived in America as indentured servants or were "transported" because of some civil/political/religious offense in Ireland.
+For instance, in 1738 and 1740, Knogh and Owen McCaffrey were convicted of being "vagabonds" (homeless) and transported from Ireland.
 Earlier, the 1663 Donegal Hearth Money Rolls list the names of Conner m'Caffrey, Patrick m'Caffery and Donnell boy m'Cafferty.

 Bailey, Elza, Washington, Albert & Ira McCaffrey